Featured image: Lionel Messi is very popular in Palestine, particularly in the Gaza Strip.

 For the Palestinians, they believe that the match is a politically-motivated one.

 The Palestinians have been expressing their protests concerning the recent transfer of the US Embassy from Tel Aviv to Jerusalem by the US President Donald Trump.
-The move was an attempt to promote the acknowledgment of Jerusalem, which previously was the land of Palestine, as the capital of Israel.
+The move was an attempt to promote the acknowledgement of Jerusalem, which previously was the land of Palestine, as the capital of Israel.

 (Razan Najjar, an unarmed Palestinian nurse was shot dead by the Israeli force when evacuating injured Palestinians protesting the occupation of Israel on their land.
 Read more about her here.)